OpenLogicProject/bussproofs-extra/README.md

 bpextra
 =======

-Additional functionality for bussproofs.sty
+Additional functionality for bussproofs.sty.
+Specifically, it allows for typesetting of entire (sub)deductions.

-To install, download the files, run
+To install, download the files, and run

 latex bpextra.ins